 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

-To motivate me when I am cleaning, I set the kitchen timer for 20 or 30 minutes (however much time I have that day to spend cleaning) and then I try to get as much done as I can before the bell rings.
+To motivate me when I am cleaning, I set the kitchen timer for 20 or 30 minutes and then I try to get as much done as I can before the bell rings.